The 5 cocktails every gentleman should know how to make

 - Don’t shake or stir: let the layers sit

-- Fold the orange peel lengthways in your hands and squeeze the oils over the top of the glass, twist it, then drop into the martini
+- Fold the lemon peel lengthways in your hands and squeeze the oils over the top of the glass, twist it, then drop into the martini

 Less is more: Gin and Tonic

-When associates, friends or family turn up without warning, it’s good to have the bare-bone basics in your locker so you can create something foolproof, using minimal effort.
-It’s no-frills, stripped-back nature, however, means that you can’t skimp on spending a little extra on the two key ingredients.
+When associates, friends or family turn up without warning, it’s good to have the bare-bone basics in your back pocket so you can create something foolproof, using minimal effort.
+The no-frills, stripped-back nature of a G&T means that you can afford to spend a little extra on the two key ingredients.

 Ingredients